-- Large population that is young (50% is under 25), qualified and with good command of English
+- Large population that is young (50% is under 25), qualified and with good fluency in English

-- Diverse geographic and sectoral origin of remittances from expatriate workers (10% of GDP)
+- Diverse geographic and sectoral origins of expatriate workers’ remittances (10% of GDP)

 - Thriving Business Process Outsourcing (BPO) sector

-- Strict bank secrecy and casinos facilitate money laundering
+- Strict bank secrecy and casinos that facilitate money laundering

 - Exposed to natural disasters (typhoons)